China should intensify efforts to implement Made in China 2025: premier

 Chinese Premier Li Keqiang

-has said that more efforts should be made to implement "Made in China 2025," a plan released last year to transform China from a manufacturing giant into a world manufacturing power.
+has said that more efforts should be made to implement "Made in China 2025," a plan to transform China from a manufacturing giant into a world manufacturing power.

 In his instruction to a Friday meeting on China's manufacturing development, Li said China will continue to streamline administrative approvals and delegate power to lower levels, improve government services and push forward taxation and financial reforms.